Edible Garden Trail – Garden Host FAQs

 Do I have to do tours and demonstrations?

 No, this is optional.
 Some of our gardeners love doing demonstrations to share specific skills.
 If you do, it’s a way of attracting more visitors.
-We’ve also found, that holding garden tours at specific times (these can be specified when you register your garden) will save you having to repeat alot of the same thing over and over.
+We’ve also found, that holding garden tours at specific times (these can be specified when you register your garden) will save you having to repeat a lot of the same thing over and over.
+You can include this in the information you provide when registering your garden.

 Are we covered by insurance?